rameerez/api_keys/README.md

 For security reasons, the **gem does not store the generated key** in the database.

-We only store a salted bcrypt hash, so the API key / API token itself is only available in plaintext immediately after creation, as `@api_key.token` – the `.token` method won't work any other time.
+We only store a salted hash, so the API key / API token itself is only available in plaintext immediately after creation, as `@api_key.token` – the `.token` method won't work any other time.

 With this token, your users can make calls to your endpoints by attaching it as an `"Authorization: Bearer ak_123abc..."` in their HTTP calls headers, like this: